giantswarm/docs/src/content/tutorials/app-platform/deploy-app/_index.md

 cat ingress-nginx.yaml
 ```

 Now let's see what was generated.
-In the Config Map there is a values key with
+In the configmap there is a values key with
-the YAML and it's referenced in the App CR.
+the YAML and it's referenced in the `App` CR.
 You can also configure apps with
 secrets for more sensitive configuration.

 ```yaml